Lighthouse of Alexandria: Archaeological research and rediscovery

-Gaston Jondet made in 1916 the first detailed description of the submerged ruins of the old port of Alexandria.
+Gaston Jondet made the first detailed description of the submerged ruins of the old port of Alexandria in 1916.
 He was followed by Raymond Weill in the same year, and by Sir Leopold Halliday Savile in 1940.

 In 1968, the lighthouse was rediscovered.
 UNESCO sponsored an expedition to send a team of marine archaeologists, led by Honor Frost, to the site.
 She confirmed the existence of ruins representing part of the lighthouse.
-Due to the lack of specialized archaeologists and the area becoming a military zone, exploration was put on hold.
+Due to the lack of specialised archaeologists and the area becoming a military zone, exploration was put on hold.

 A team of French archaeologists led by Jean-Yves Empereur re-discovered the physical remains of the lighthouse in late 1994 on the floor of Alexandria's Eastern Harbour.
-He worked with cinematographer Asma el-Bakri who used a 35 mm camera to capture the first underwater pictures of the scattered remains of collapsed columns and statues.
+He worked with cinematographer Asma el-Bakri who used a 35 mm camera to take the first underwater pictures of the scattered remains of collapsed columns and statues.
 Empereur's most significant findings consisted of blocks of granite 49–60 tonnes in mass often broken into multiple pieces, 30 sphinxes, 5 obelisks and columns with carvings dating back to Ramses II (1279–1213 BC).

-The cataloging of over 3,300 pieces was completed by Empereur and his team at the end of 1995 using a combination of photography and mapping.
-Thirty-six pieces of Empereur's granite blocks and other discoveries have been restored and are currently on display in Alexandria museums.
+The cataloguing of over 3,300 pieces was completed by Empereur and his team at the end of 1995 using a combination of photography and mapping.
+Thirty-six pieces of Empereur's granite blocks and other discoveries have been restored and are on display in Alexandria museums.
 Satellite imaging has revealed further remains.
-In the early 1990s, the underwater archaeologist Franck Goddio began exploration at the opposite side of the harbor from where Empereur's team had worked.
+In the early 1990s, the underwater archaeologist Franck Goddio began exploration at the opposite side of the harbour from where Empereur's team had worked.

-Satellite and sonar imaging has revealed the additional remains of wharves, houses and temples which had all fallen into the Mediterranean sea as a result of earthquakes and other natural disasters.
+Satellite and sonar imaging has revealed the additional remains of wharves, houses and temples which had all fallen into the Mediterranean as a result of earthquakes and other natural disasters.
 It is possible to go diving and see the ruins.
-The secretariat of the UNESCO Convention on the Protection of the Underwater Cultural Heritage is currently working with the Government of Egypt on an initiative to add the Bay of Alexandria (including the remains of the lighthouse) to a World Heritage List of submerged cultural sites.
+In 2012 the secretariat of the UNESCO Convention on the Protection of the Underwater Cultural Heritage was working with the Government of Egypt on an initiative to add the Bay of Alexandria (including the remains of the lighthouse) to a World Heritage List of submerged cultural sites.

 Significance

 Legend has it that the people of the island of Pharos were wreckers; hence, Ptolemy I Soter had the lighthouse built to help guide ships into port at night.

-Pharos became the etymological origin of the word "lighthouse" in Greek (φάρος), many Romance languages such as French (phare), Italian and Spanish (faro) – and thence into Esperanto (faro) – Catalan, Romanian (far) and Portuguese (farol), as well as Swedish and Danish (fyr), and even some Slavic languages like Bulgarian (far).
+The etymology of "Pharos" is uncertain.
+The word became generalised in modern Greek to mean "lighthouse" (φάρος 'fáros'), and was borrowed by many Romance languages such as Catalan or Romanian (far), French (phare), Italian and Spanish (faro) – and thence into Esperanto (faro), and Portuguese (farol), and even some Slavic languages like Bulgarian (far).
 In French, Portuguese, Turkish, Serbian and Russian, a derived word means "headlight" (phare, farol, far, фар, фара).

 Proposed reconstruction

-Since 1978 a number of proposals have been made to replace the lighthouse with a modern reconstruction.
+Since 1978 proposals have been made to replace the lighthouse with a modern reconstruction.
 In 2015, the Egyptian government and the Alexandria governorate suggested building a skyscraper on the site of the lighthouse as part of the regeneration of the eastern harbour of Alexandria Port.